UT-RAM/viki/docs/modtutorial.rst

         </executable>
     </module>

 Your module is now finished and runnable.
-Of course, these are the real basics, look at `modintroduction`_ to go more in-depth regarding writing a module file.
+Of course, these are the real basics, look at :ref:`modtaglist` to go more in-depth regarding writing a module file.